 Ice cream is NOT a right; it's a privilege

-Let's talk about some internal politics by way of the long route....the internal politics of littles, and internal "bad guys" and mirror images of our perpetrators.
+Let's talk about some internal politics by way of the long route....the internal politics of youngsters, and internal "bad guys" and mirror images of our perpetrators.
 Please just stick with me here.

-We finished a pint of ice cream, just had cereal for dinner, and I'm about to finish off a small tray of Newman-O's cookies.
+We finished a pint of ice cream, just had cereal for dinner, and as I'm writing this I keep glancing over at a vanishing tray of Newman-O's cookies.

-I remember my first boni-fide girlfriend with multiple personalities and how excited she would get at the mention of ice cream.
+I remember my first bonafide girlfriend with DID and how excited they would get at the mention of ice cream.
 Her known little would come out even in public.
-I'm sure working in an ice cream shoppe must be the most interesting place in the universe.
-I should consider it a potential client pick-up joint, but I want to fit in my clothes.
+I'm sure working in an ice cream shop must be the most interesting place in the universe.

-I have a really hard time because my littles know my debit card pin numbers just like everyone else in here does.
-Nearly all impulse buys come straight from the mentally chubby fingers of people we would love to get away with spoiling.
-And it doesn't matter much what we're buying, as long as we're spending our hard earned money on anything other than bills.
+I have a really hard time because my youngers know my debit card pin numbers just like everyone else in here does.
+Nearly all impulse buys come straight from the tiny fingers of our cherished system kids we would love to get away with indulging with gifts and treats.
+Sometimes it doesn't matter so much what we're buying, just that we're spending our hard earned money on anything other than bills.
 Not.
 Good.

-So we leave the house with shopping lists and let the littles do the shopping under the condition that they stick to the list.
+So we leave the house with shopping lists and let the youngers do the shopping under the condition that they stick to the list.
 That helps.
 It doesn't matter if it's toilet paper, vegetables, or cat food -- they love spending money.
 They love calling the biggers out on any impulse buys, they get a good laugh out of that.
-[There goes the last Newman-O!]
+[There goes the last Newman-O! — passive influence is real.]

-We're working on this one, as unpopular as it is: ice cream is not a right; it's a privilege.
+We're working on this agreement, as unpopular as it is for our system: "Ice cream is not a right; it's a privilege."

-Thankfully days of ice cream and Newman-O's are the exception, not the rule.
-But we know that for some multiples, that's not the case.
-It's possible to allow your littles to run or ruin your life, when what they need is love, acceptance, boundaries, nurturing and often a good bit of "childproofing."
+It's possible to allow our inner kids to run or ruin our life, when what they need is love, acceptance, boundaries, nurturing and often a good bit of "childproofing."

-Like when we have the littles go shopping with a list and make sure they stick to it -- that's setting a boundary and a rule, and making sure they follow it.
+Like when we have the youngsters go shopping with a list and make sure they stick to it -- that's setting a boundary and a rule, and making sure they follow it.
 Any potential purchases that come up but are not on the list need to be checked with the olders in charge of the shopping trip.
 This provides a chance to be front with supervision in an environment where "acting little" is inappropriate.
 This is a great opportunity to create a desire to "grow up" too.
-You could try delegating a few household chores to our youngers — especially since Lissie became co-conscious; she loves "playing house" and enjoys the opportunity to help out.
+We also have delegated a few household chores to our youngers — especially since Lissie became co-conscious; she loves "playing house" and enjoys the opportunity to help out.

-Just like body-children, littles need opportunities to "act big" and show responsibility.
+Just like body-children, youngers need opportunities to "act big" and show responsibility.
 They love earning respect, kudos and trust with their olders.
-When we shower them with toys, gifts, goodies to eat, and do not also give them rules and boundaries they lose a sense of what their limits are.
-It's too much, too overwhelming for them, and they can act out -- just like a spoiled brat.
-Believe it or not a body-child who is throwing a fit to get something they want really needs to be given boundaries.
-Give in once, and this fit becomes their new major tactic for getting whatever they want.
+When we shower them with toys, gifts, goodies, and do not also give them rules and boundaries they lose a sense of what their limits are.
+It's too much, too overwhelming for them, and they can act out -- the stereotypical "spoiled brat".
+Believe it or not a body-child who is throwing a fit to get something they want really needs to be given gentle firm boundaries.
+Give in once, and this fit can become a major tactic for getting what they want.
 They flounder in insecurity, seeking objects or treats in the place of love and nurturing, and lose their sense of self in their seeming "selfishness".
 They don't know where the boundaries are, so they're boundary testing to find out where the limits are.
 The boundaries help them know right from wrong, and in some ways help them seek out their own identity and security within those boundaries.
 Without them they don't know what's safe and they don't know who they are.

-Sometimes littles are the strongest of those in your head.
+Sometimes youngers are the strongest of those in our head.
 As Hart of Crisses likes to say: "I may be four, but I've been four for a VERY long time."
 They're deeply entrenched in the system, really good at what they do, and sometimes can take on many roles within the system as protectors, veils (hiding sub-systems), guardians, antagonists, and more.
 It is a good idea to show them as much respect as anyone, don't underestimate them due to their age.
 A common theme seems to be a little who has donned the costume that resembles in some way someone who has wronged you in the past.
 This works by the "As outside, so inside (and vice versa)" rule.
 This little has seen the face of power, and as a protective mechanism it has attempted to camouflage as something similar.
 This works by an "if you can't beat 'em, join 'em" mentality.
 (See also Panic Reactions New.)
 They may do this and age up, an internal mirror of someone external who was not-so-nice.

 When you find these internal perpetrators or persecutors, be sure to exercise forgiveness.
 Actually, it does you a great deal of good to even forgive your external perpetrators if you can safely do so.
 This is not an attempt at reconciliation, nor encouragement to put yourself in harm's way by trying to see them face-to-face or contact them in any way.
 This is an attempt to express whatever grain of forgiveness you can for those who have wronged you, because in doing so you free yourself and your system from the need to mirror judgement and punishment inside.

 It doesn't have to happen overnight, and it doesn't even need to be 100% forgiveness.
-Knowing that you're trying may be enough to encourage better interactions with your littles and inner mirrors of not-so-great-people of all shapes and sizes.
+Knowing that you're trying may be enough to encourage better interactions with your youngsters and inner mirrors of not-so-great-people of all shapes and ages.

 So yeah, we somehow got here from ice cream, but I think it was an important journey.
-When my littles are doing their chores, fulfilling their responsibilities, taking care of us, sticking with our system agreements, we occasionally hook them up with a pint of ice cream (or some Newman-O's).
+When my youngsters are doing their chores, fulfilling their responsibilities, taking care of us, sticking with our system agreements, we occasionally hook them up with a pint of ice cream (or some Newman-O's).